Get a quote

 Even though Reischer believes that the home inspection is the best way to get this information, it is possible to ask, “Do you think there are any problems that will arise in the inspection?”

-9. Is the home on a floodplain?
-Should I be worried about natural disasters?
+8. Should I be worried about floods or other disasters?

 Every state has different flood disclosure laws that outline what sellers must tell buyers about the flooding history of their homes.
 Regardless of your state’s laws, it’s wise to look up your property on FEMA’s searchable floodplain map, which offers a by-address breakdown of properties’ exposure to hundred-year flood conditions.